BattleHH/Nitrox/README.md

 <p align="center">
     <img src="https://s3.amazonaws.com/nitroxmod/Logo.png" alt="Nitrox" />
 </p>
-#FORK by BattleHH
+# FORK by BattleHH

-#...:::This form is onyle y Clone they can Migrade Savegamefiles Version 4 to Verion 5:::...
+# ...:::This fork is onyle a Clone they can Migrade Savegamefiles Version 4 to Verion 5:::...

 # Subnautica Nitrox
 An open-source, multiplayer modification for the game <a href="https://unknownworlds.com/subnautica/">Subnautica</a>.